Lost-Outpost/outlander/README.md

 I highly recommend uninstalling the game through Steam, deleting the game folder, and reinstalling it.
 You should also clean up the `Enderal Special Edition` folder in `Documents/My Games/` by deleting the contents in it.

-[THIS](https://imgur.com/a/1dySo8q) is approximately what a clean Skyrim install should look like after shredding or cleaning it manually.
+[THIS](https://imgur.com/a/1dySo8q) is approximately what a clean Enderal install should look like after shredding or cleaning it manually.

 ## Start Enderal
 Start the game and exit once you're in the main menu.
-This will ensure any settings files needed by Wabbajack are created in the Skyrim directory.
+This will ensure any settings files needed by Wabbajack are created in the Enderal directory.

 ## Using Wabbajack